 This post highlights the issues involved when choosing translators.

-Last year I needed to have some marketing materials translated into French and Spanish.
+A few years ago, I needed to have some marketing materials translated into French and Spanish.
 I mentioned this to two friends (a native French-speaker and a native Spanish-speaker) whom I had met on a translation course.
 They offered to translate the materials if I translated marketing materials into English for them and I agreed.
 However, as soon as I received the translated texts I noticed grammar and terminology problems.
 When I showed the texts to French and Spanish colleagues they confirmed my fears.
 I had poor quality translations which would do nothing for my professional reputation.
 After asking for recommendations, I contacted a colleague who was able to arrange for the materials to be re-translated to a professional standard.
 I later discovered that while both of my friends had taken a translation course, neither of them were working as translators.

 This experience illustrates what any professional translator will tell you: